Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 Growth shouldn’t mean simply adding more people to handle the load.
 And yet, that’s how many brokers operate today.

 Scaling requires more processors rather than better margins.
-AI document systems solve this by scaling automatically.
+AI-powered business process automation solves this by scaling automatically.

 Whether it’s 100 loan applications or 10,000 coming from multiple sources, the system processes data at the same speed and accuracy.